 2. The fully exposed bottom course of concrete blocks have weeping holes drilled into the hollow cavities within the blocks;

 3. A perforated drain pipe is installed next to the footing;

 4. An air gap membrane is installed along the wall;

-7. The drain pipe and lower portion of the drainage membrane are positioned and new concrete is poured over top and levelled.
+7. The drain pipe and lower part of the drainage membrane are positioned and new concrete is poured over top and levelled.
 On completion, all that is visible is a scar in the floor along the wall, a membrane fastened to the wall and a sump pump discharge pipe to the exterior.

 Below is a typical sump pump installation that is part of the interior weeping tile system.

-Note: Instead of having an unsightly discharge pipe emerging from the centre of the sump liner, it is possible to conceal the discharge pipe within the framed basement walls by modifying the configuration of the discharge so that it is "discrete" (beneath the concrete floor and travelling up the wall behind the drywall).
+Note: Instead of having an unsightly discharge pipe emerging from the centre of the sump liner, it is possible to conceal the discharge pipe within your framed basement walls by modifying the configuration of the discharge so that it is “discrete” (beneath the concrete floor and travelling up the wall behind the drywall).